Solarpower07/Web-programming-storage/README.md

-My public repositories are for the storage of my Netlify websites, most of these are tests and not professional so feel free to use, read, copy, or download those files for your own use.
+This repository is for the storage of my Netlify websites, most of these are tests and not professional so feel free to use, read, copy, or download these files for your own use.